This is Dourdan !!!

 The department 91 Essonne is not well known yet surrounding Paris and well worth your while to pay attention to what it has to offer.
-One of my highlights of coming here is the town of Dourdan, and I like to tell you a bit more about its other things to see or curiosities of Dourdan!!!
-This is a split update of an older post.
+One of my highlights of coming here is the town of Dourdan, This is a split update of an older post.
 The town of Dourdan is in the Essonne dept 91 of the Île de France region of my belle France, about 44 km from Paris.
+I like to tell you a bit about this is Dourdan !!!
+Hope you enjoy the post as I

 The road A10 passes on the north of town before the tolls of Saint-Arnoult-en-Yvelines (that I always avoid lol!).
 You have the better road D836 crossing the town west to east and onwards to Etampes and Rambouillet.
 Also, the D838 goes up to Versailles and the D116 with a beltway going to Arpajon.
 Parking is best on the street near the marché or market.
 You have good train service on the line RER C and the TER Centre Val de Loire that passes by here destination of Vendôme or Châteaudun, without stops from the gare Paris Austerlitz..
 There is a train station in town as well as the Dourdan-La Fôret servicing the RER C as terminus.